ChengTsungPao/LeetCode/2369_Check_if_There_is_a_Valid_Partition_For_The_Array/README.md

 * Runtime: 1728 ms, faster than 31.65% of Python3 online submissions for Check if There is a Valid Partition For The Array.
 * Memory Usage: 29.8 MB, less than 54.28% of Python3 online submissions for Check if There is a Valid Partition For The Array.
 > dp

+code3.py:
+* Runtime: 2070 ms, faster than 14.24% of Python3 online submissions for Check if There is a Valid Partition For The Array.
+* Memory Usage: 28.6 MB, less than 61.94% of Python3 online submissions for Check if There is a Valid Partition For The Array.
+> dp